jpmoura/telegram-nfl-fantasy-bot/README.md

-# NFL NEWS for Telegram
+# Fantasy Bot for Telegram

 This is a Telegram bot that provides the latest news about the NFL powered by [NewsAPI.org](https://newsapi.org) and [NFLResearch @ Twitter](https://twitter.com/NFLResearch) and about one fantasy league at your choice.